mouaad-here/Ecommerce-Website/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is made for educational purposes.
+Not licensed for commercial distribution.

 ---